 - A fire sprinkler must be cleaned if heavily loaded with dust and/or other contaminants.
 A fire sprinkler can only be cleaned with compressed air, or a vacuum.
 No touching, or the use of a cleaning solution is allowed.

-- If corroded, has been painted, is damaged, or is leaking and if manufactured before 1920.
+- A fire sprinkler must be replaced if; corroded, painted, damaged, or is leaking and/or if manufactured before 1920.

 - A fire sprinkler must be inspected on a prescribed schedule according to the listing and code requirements.
 (See inspection requirements in NFPA 25).